-This web page was written as part of NPIC's collaboration with the American Association of Poison Control Centers.
+This document was created through a collaboration between NPIC and the American Association of Poison Control Centers.

 Daycare & School Poison Safety